 The Search widget includes the following settings:

-New search source—Optionally, add sources for searching content other than the default.
+New search source—Add sources for searching content.
 Choose Layer source or Locator source and specify the following settings for each:

 Data—If applicable, select the data source for the feature layer that you want users to search.
 In the data view settings, you can filter the data to limit the search scope or sort the data to display search results in a particular order.